FastUp/cfn-deployer/README.md

 Instead of creating a command line with the right command, right options each time, one may setup a "project" configuration and run the CFN Deployer.
 This project configuration can be committed to a Version Control system such as git or svn and shared among team members.
-This provides a repeatable, standard way to create and manage cloudformation stacks.
+This provides a repeatable, standard way to create and manage cloudformation stacks from the command line.

 ## How to use it
 CFN Deployer looks for a project configuration file at the file specified by the --config parameter.
 In that project